DoTheEvo/selfhosted-apps-docker/opnsense/readme.md

 Opensource.<br>
 Backend is FreeBSD with its packet filter `pf` and `configd` for managing daemons, services and templates.<br>
-For web gui frontend it uses lighttpd web server, PHP/Phalcon framework and custom services built in Python.
+For web gui it uses lighttpd web server, PHP/Phalcon framework and custom services built in Python.

 Can be installed on a physical server or in a virtual machine.